rmartone/missionlog/README.md

 * Flexible log event callback
   * Style terminal output with chalk
   * Send JSON to a cloud service like [Loggly](https://www.loggly.com/)
-  * Log strings and objects to the browser's console
+  * Log strings and objects to the console
 * API mirrors `console.log` **logs objects** and **supports rest parameters**
 * **CommonJS** module that works reliably with node or any browser through a bundler
 * Includes **TypeScript definitions** so no need for external `@types`